-Lewis Spring Falls Trail is a 2.9 mile loop trail located near Stanley, VA that features a waterfall and is rated as difficult.
+Lewis Spring Falls Trail is a 2.9 mile loop trail located near Stanley, Virginia that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash